Good Hydration: Water Quality

 http://www.health.gov.on.ca/english/public/pub/pub_menus/pub_watersafe.html

-Various programmes in place to protect regional water quality are outlined by the Ministry of the Environment here:
+Various programs in place to protect regional water quality are outlined by the Ministry of the Environment here:

 http://www.ene.gov.on.ca/environment/dwo/en/index.htm

-In summary, these programmes require water to be periodically tested on about 158 parameters at various points from source to tap.
+In summary, these programs require water to be periodically tested on about 158 parameters at various points from source to tap.
 Water system operators take samples which are tested at provincially licensed labs.
-I’ll leave it to you to decide if the programme in your community provides the rigorous level of oversight needed.
+I’ll leave it to you to decide if the program in your community provides the rigorous level of oversight needed.

 Bottled water is big business, about $100 billion globally.
 During the past 20 years, there has been a surge in its popularity because of convenience and implied quality benefits.
 However, more recently, we’re perceiving the disadvantages of relying on bottled water.